polterguy/lizzie/docs/perfect-software.md

 skilled C# system developer, it is easy to put the entirety of Lizzie, and all of its possible permutations, into his or her consciousness at the same time, and prove that all of its possible permutations are 100% perfectly bug free, and does not contain security holes, and are according to its specifications.

-This is because it's equally simple in nature for a C# system developer, as the above chess pussle istoa chess player.
+This is because it's equally simple in nature for a C# system developer, as the above chess pussle is to a chess player.

 I have not yet done this exercize for the record.
 However, one of these days I will, and as I do that process, which would probably only require a handful of